Homelab to Production, Powered by Tailscale

 This setup gives me:

-• 1 Gbps connectivity at home
+• 1 Gbps dedicated leased line

-• Production-grade deployments
+• Production-grade deployments for hey.xyz and yoginth.com

 • Full access to every device I own, anywhere

-• No SSH anxiety
+• No port forwarding, no dynamic DNS hacks, no SSH anxiety

 The homelab is real infrastructure now, not a side project.